mikolasstuchlik/memtool/README.md

 # memtool

-Memtool (or rather libCoreMemtool) should provide babis for successful implementation of `swift-inspect` on Linux and beyond: the equivalent of "Memory Graph" on Linux.
+Memtool (or rather libMemtoolCore) should provide babis for successful implementation of `swift-inspect` on Linux and beyond: the equivalent of "Memory Graph" on Linux.

 ## Aims
 The `swift-inspect` requires followin capabilities: